Matthew 6:34: Commentary from the Church Fathers

-Pseudo-Chrysostom: Otherwise; By to-day are signified such things as are needful for us in this present life; To-morrow denotes those things that are superfluous.
+Pseudo-Chrysostom: "Otherwise; By to-day are signified such things as are needful for us in this present life; To-morrow denotes those things that are superfluous.
 Be not ye therefore anxious for the morrow, thus means, Seek not to have aught beyond that which is necessary for your daily life, for that which is over and above, i. e.
 To-morrow, shall care for itself.
 To-morrow shall he anxious for itself, is as much as to say, when you have heaped up superfluities, they shall care for themselves, you shall not enjoy them, but they shall find many lords who shall care for them.
 Why then should you be anxious about those things, the property of which you must part with?
-Sufficient for the day is its own evil, as much as to say, The toil you undergo for necessaries is enough, do not toil for things superfluous.
+Sufficient for the day is its own evil, as much as to say, The toil you undergo for necessaries is enough, do not toil for things superfluous."

-Hilary of Poitiers: This is further comprehended under the full meaning of the Divine words.
+Hilary of Poitiers: "This is further comprehended under the full meaning of the Divine words.
 We are commanded not to be careful about the future, because sufficient for our life is the evil of the days wherein we live, that is to say, the sins, that all our thought and pains be occupied in cleansing this away.
-And if our care be slack, yet will the future be careful for itself, in that there is held out to us a harvest of eternal love to be provided by God.
+And if our care be slack, yet will the future be careful for itself, in that there is held out to us a harvest of eternal love to be provided by God."

+Thomas Sheridan wrote a sermon upon this verse on the occasion of the death of Queen Anne.
+His sermon notes being dated August 1, the date of Anne's death, he later reused it for an anniversary of the accession of King George I. Using a verse discussing the "evils" of the day on such an occasion shocked the audience; Sheridan was accused of Jacobite sympathies and lost his chaplaincy.

+The sermon has sometimes been interpreted to mean that God knows everyone's needs.